isb-cgc/readthedocs/docs/source/sections/data/Reference-Data.rst

 =====================

 Reference data that describes or annotates the human (or other) genome(s) is described in this section.
-Reference data hosted by the ISB-CGC in BigQuery tables are available in the ``isb-cgc:genome_reference`` `dataset <https://bigquery.cloud.google.com/dataset/isb-cgc:genome_reference>`_.
+Reference data hosted by the ISB-CGC in BigQuery tables are available in the ``isb-cgc.genome_reference`` `dataset <https://console.cloud.google.com/bigquery?p=isb-cgc&d=genome_reference&page=dataset>`_.
 Tables based on gene-sets such as Ensembl and GENCODE can be used to find the genomic coordinates and identifiers for genes of interest, in order to perform queries that join tables with gene-symbol based data to tables with genomic-coordinate based data or tables that use other gene identifiers, for example.

-For additional details about each of these tables, please use the `BigQuery web UI <https://bigquery.cloud.google.com>`_ to access each of these tables and look at the information on the **Details** page.
+For additional details about each of these tables, please use the `BigQuery web UI <https://console.cloud.google.com/bigquery>`_ to access each of these tables and look at the information on the **Details** page.
 (Look for the Details button between the Schema and Preview buttons, beneath the table name.)